The Bitcoin Design Newsletter

 - #1: Genesis update

-We use the #spread-the-word channel in Slack to coordinate around the newsletter.
+We use the #spread-the-word channel in Discord to coordinate around the newsletter.
 We keep a draft document (template) around with public editing rights that everyone can add content to.
 A few days before publishing, the editors review the draft and start working on the final version.
 Note that it is up to the discretion of the editors to decide what will be posted.

 Once posted, the newsletter is shared in #general and on Twitter.
 We also discuss the content in more detail in our community calls (example recording), which are scheduled the same day of the newsletter release.